ulb-sachsen-anhalt/ulb-journal-saf/README.md

 #### *conf/config_meta.ini*

 In the _config_meta.ini_ file, the metadata available from the OJS/OMP system which should be exported in the corresponding XML files are marked.
 The schema can be expanded as required as long as values which are valid for the API request are used.
+Here developing teams should ensure their implemented metadata mapping is conformant with cataloguing standards.

 Static values need to be marked in quotation marks and these are then not read.
 The examples used in this project for the OJS and OMP installations are available in folder ./_conf_.